 - Take inventory of what you have.
 At the beginning of the month, I take an inventory of everything we have in our pantry, freezer, spice cabinet, and fridge to see what items I need to buy and what I can use in the following month.

 - Print out a blank 30-day calendar.
 I use the printable PDF calendar from Time and Date.
 You could also use Google Sheets or Excel to organize this.

 - Write out all of your commitments for the month.
 If I know I'm going out of town, I know not to plan meals for those days.
 I also know that going out of town for the weekend can shift my meal prep day to Monday.

-- Make a list of your family’s favorite eight to ten recipes.
+- Make a list of family favorite dinners or other recipes.
 Write two to three recipes per week assuming you are going to double each recipe.
-I usually reserve one day a week for eating out, one for leftovers (unless I freeze them) and one day to eat at my parents house.
+I usually reserve one day a week for eating out, one for leftovers (unless I freeze them), and one day to eat at the home of friends or family.